ica10888/chart-svn/README.md

 ## Introduction

-A helm chart of svn / subversion-edge  , one of the most popular version control systems ,  with an administrator platform , update module and backup module .
+A helm chart of svn / subversion-edge  , one of the most popular version control systems running on kubernetes ,  with an administrator platform , update module and backup module .

 ## documentation